jinseo-James-Cha/jinseo-James-Cha/README.md

 ## 💪 Goals of 2024
 Learning and focusing on DevOps part more to find the best solution as an engineer<br>
+Building a web application using spring boot as my side project<br>
+Reading +20 books

 Record my personal learnings into the below blog(sometimes) ⚡[Building my tech blog](https://jinseo-copy-and-paste.tistory.com)⚡